solidi/hl-mods/workspace/redist/readme.txt

     - Increased attack range of kick and punch melee attacks to make them effective
     - Reduced punchangle while using ironsights
 - Game Modes
+    - Iceman Arena - it is the sole duty of all the other players to exterminate iceman
     - 12 Mutators - supports combination and randomly selected
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
         - "instagib" - spawn with dual railguns that dole one hit kills